Law-Offices-of-SRIS-PC-Logo

 If the spouses cannot agree, the court will determine the amount of alimony based on the factors above and the evidence presented in the divorce proceedings.

 We strive to ensure that, with the knowledge in this comprehensive guide, you can make informed decisions and confidently approach your divorce.
-Remember, talk to a reliable attorney at the Law Offices of SRIS, P.C., for knowledgeable and compassionate support during your divorce in New York.
+Remember to talk to an experienced attorney at the Law Offices of SRIS, P.C., for knowledgeable and compassionate support during your divorce in New York.

 Frequently Asked Questions: